bensonml/books/the-ideal-team-player.md

 What makes humble, hungry and smart powerful and unique is not the individual attributes themselves, but rather the required combination of all three.

 ## Parable
+Akin to 'The Pheonix Project'

 ## Humble
+"Thinks of team before self".
+Egoless, akin to "Ego is the Enemy" .

 ## Hungry
+Ambition to improve the team

 ## Smart